alflennik/use-flow/README.md

 `initialState` is a self-documenting object containing all properties of the state.

-`watch` contains props, callbacks or other data needed within the actions.
+`watched` contains props, callbacks or other data needed within the actions.

 `actions` returns an object of functions that have the power to mutate the state, described below.